 Boucher scored 24 goals, 7 assists in 24 games in his second season, and also led the NHL in penalty minutes with 55.

 The Montreal Forum opened on November 29, 1924, with the Toronto St. Pats as guests for the inaugural match.
-The Canadiens came out on the winning end of the 7-1 game and Billy Boucher had the honor of scoring the first goal at the new venue and finished the night with the first hat trick ever scored at the Forum.
+The Canadiens came out on the winning end of the 7-1 game and Billy Boucher had the honor of scoring the first goal (:55 of 1st period) at the new venue and finished the night with the first hat trick ever scored at the Forum.
+He actually scored the first 3 goals of the game, now known as a natural hat-trick.

 Boucher would again help the Canadiens win the the NHL championship and the 1925 O'Brien Trophy, but lose in the Stanley Cup finals to the Victoria Cougars.